rsocket/rsocket/FAQ.md

 - [Reactive Extensions] with [RxJava] and [RxJS] in particular.
 - [Reactive Manifesto] – particularly the "message-driven" aspect.

-ReactiveSocket implements, uses, or follows the principles in these projects and libraries, thus the name.
+RSocket implements, uses, or follows the principles in these projects and libraries, thus the name.

 [Reactive Streams]: http://www.reactive-streams.org
 [Reactive Streams IO]: https://github.com/reactive-streams/reactive-streams-io